Yuri Makoveychuk: Biography

-Makoveychuk was born in Kyiv, Ukraine in 1961.
+Makoveychuk was born in Kiev, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine) in 1961.
 He moved to Philadelphia in 1990, and later to New York City.
 He studied art at the Shevchenko State Art School in Kyiv (his classmates there also included Roman Turovsky and Alina Panova).
 He continued his art studies at the Kyiv State Art Academy (BFA), and the Art Institute of Philadelphia (MFA).